jkanev/treetime/README.md

 [Table of Contents](#id-contents)

 Start the software by typing "python3 -m treetime" or using your OSes main menu (see 'Execute' from the previous section).
-In the main dialog, go to "File Storage", click "Load other File" and select "items.trt".
-The GUI will come up with an example project.
-Several data items will have loaded (a project with three tasks and two week-planning entries) and are organised in three trees.
+In the main dialog, go to "File" / "New from Template", select "Simple-Task-List.trt" and in the next dialog give a file name for the new file.
 The GUI is organised in three parts:
 - A button box on the left.
 Execute tree structure operations from here.
 - An editing grid in the middle, showing the contents of the selected data item.
 Edit single data items here.
 - A tab view with tress spanning the center-right.
 View and analyse your data here.